 Then came Family Medicine with Dr. Wollschlaeger.
 He was AWESOME.
 Dr. W's office does not take insurance, so he can practice as freely as he wants to.
 He's not regulated to order certain tests or give certain drugs just because an insurance company will pay for it or not, which makes his practice great.
 In addition, he is a one man show meaning he runs his family clinic all by himself.
 He occasionally has students from the University of Miami School of Medicine, though they usually just sit in for one day.
 My classmate Ali and I were pretty much the only students coming in daily.
 We drew so much blood and gave so many injections during that rotation.
 Although I would have like to have done more, it was a good experience.
 Oh, and he always had house calls at the most luxurious places in Miami.
 How he gets his connections, I have no idea...

-am, my head was always in my books.
+Some other students were goofing around.
+Being the good student that I am, my head was always in my books.
 Btw, that's not me on the left.
-That's
+That's my evil twin sister. |

 Fourth rotation was Emergency Medicine at Westchester Hospital.
 This is an all Spanish speaking hospital.
 In fact, every four hours, a nurse would come around with a tray of small cups of colada (cuban espresso) for all of the Physicians, nurses and sometimes if we're buddy buddy with them, the students as well =D It was here where I had lots of opportunities to practice my medical Spanish.
 I'd interview each patient in Spanish.
 Often times, I wouldn't know the word, so I'd have to act it out.
 Let's just say, my acting skills were awesome. lol.
 I noticed each patient arriving to the emergency room would get an IV.
 So, on the first day of rotation, I practiced my IVs.
 Second day, I practiced doing ABGs.
 Third day, I inserted an NG tube for a woman with bowel obstruction.
 Fourth day, I did a couple of foley catheters....then the very last day of the week, I wanted to do something really cool!
 I was thinking something like a chest tube for a pneumothorax or a pleural effusion, or something like that!
 Nope, just changed an adult diaper packed with stool.